larspensjo/Logonaut/doc/Plan.TabbedInterface.md

     *   When `MainViewModel.ActiveFilterProfile` (the ComboBox selection) changes:
         *   If `MainViewModel.ActiveTabViewModel` is not null:
             *   Set `ActiveTabViewModel.AssociatedFilterProfileName` to the new profile's name.
-            *   This change on `ActiveTabViewModel` should trigger it to re-evaluate its filters.
+            *   This change on `ActiveTabViewModel` should trigger it to re-evaluate its filters via its `TriggerFilterUpdate` method (or by calling `ActivateAsync` again, which re-applies filters).
 *   **Impact:** Profile selection is now correctly scoped to the active tab.
 *   **Testing:**
     *   Have multiple tabs open with different profiles.
     *   Select Tab A. Change global profile to Profile X. Verify Tab A now uses Profile X.
     *   Select Tab B (which was using Profile Y).
 Verify Tab B is still using Profile Y. Change global profile to Profile Z. Verify Tab B now uses Profile Z, and Tab A is still on X.

-### Step 4.3: Filter Settings Change in a Profile Affects All Tabs Using It (On Activation)
+### Step 4.3: Filter Settings Change in a Profile Affects All Tabs Using It (On Activation or explicit refresh)
 *   **Action:** When a filter within a `FilterProfileViewModel` is modified (e.g., text change, enabled toggle), this change is saved to the model (`FilterProfile`).
+The active tab using this profile should update immediately.
 Inactive tabs using this profile will see the changes when they are next activated.
 *   **Details:**
     *   Current undo/redo system in `MainViewModel` already modifies the `FilterProfile` model directly or via `FilterViewModel` wrappers.
+    *   When `ActiveFilterProfile`'s underlying model changes, `MainViewModel` should call `ActiveTabViewModel?.TriggerFilterUpdate(...)`.
-    *   When an inactive `TabViewModel` becomes active (Step 2.1):
+    *   When an inactive `TabViewModel` becomes active (Step 2.1, via `ActivateAsync`):
         *   It re-applies its filter.
 It will fetch its `AssociatedFilterProfileName` and get the (potentially updated) `FilterProfile` model from `MainViewModel.AvailableProfiles`.
-        *   The `ReactiveFilteredLogStream` for that tab will then use the latest definition from this profile.
+        *   The `LogDataProcessor` for that tab will then use the latest definition from this profile.
 *   **Impact:** Filter changes are consistently applied.
-No immediate visual update for inactive tabs, which is acceptable as per requirements.
+Active tab updates; inactive tabs update on activation.
 *   **Testing:**
     *   Tab A uses Profile P1.
 Tab B uses Profile P1.
+Tab C uses Profile P2.
     *   Activate Tab A. Modify a filter in P1.
+Verify Tab A updates.
     *   Activate Tab B. Verify Tab B's view reflects the modified P1.
+    *   Activate Tab C. Verify it's still using P2.
+Modify P2.
+Verify Tab C updates.

 ## Phase 5: Polish, UX Enhancements, and Future Ideas